chengkuangan/Tutorials/debezium-outbox/README.md

 # Debezium Outbox Pattern Example

-OPAy stands for Open Payment.
-This is project to demonstrate how to use open source techology to implement microservice based architecture for Payment System
+This is project to demonstrate how to implement Outbox Pattern using Debezium

 ### To Build this project